Texas abortion ban has 'vast psychological consequences' | DW | 13.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The "Heartbeat Bill," a new law in Texas, bans abortions after the 6-week-mark.
-Experts say limiting women's choice will affect people's mental health.
+A new law in Texas, known as the "heartbeat bill," bans abortions after six weeks of pregnancy.
+Experts say limiting women's choice will negatively affect their mental health, as well.

-When Sam realized she was pregnant, she knew exactly what she wanted to do.
+When Sam realized she was pregnant, she knew exactly what she had to do.

 "I woke up with morning sickness a few weeks after a one-night-stand and immediately scheduled an appointment with Planned Parenthood," said the financial advisor, who asked we use her nickname, in an interview with DW.